Arnold A. Saltzman: Early life, marriage and family

 Saltzman was born on October 1, 1916, in Brooklyn, New York, to a Russian immigrant father, Isidore, and his wife Dora.
 It was a Jewish family and he had two sisters.
 He attended Samuel J. Tilden High School in the East Flatbush section of Brooklyn.
 He was elected vice president of the student government, and was named class orator by his senior class.

 He then entered Columbia College within Columbia University, majoring in economics and government.
 He was president of his fraternity, Beta Sigma Rho.
 He earned a top-level award for his performance on the Debate Council.

 Saltzman graduated with a Bachelor of Arts degree in June 1936, at the age of 19.

 He married his wife, the former Joan Roth, in a Jewish ceremony on November 21, 1942.
 They raised three children, born between 1945 and 1951.
 They went on to live in Sands Point, New York.
+His son, Eric Saltzman, served as a director of the Berkman Klein Center for Internet & Society.